 Jeremiah’s Scroll Read in the Temple

-1 In the fourth year of Jehoiakim the son of Josiah, king of Judah, this word came to Jeremiah from the Lord, saying, 2 “Take a scroll of a book, and write in it all the words that I have spoken to you against Israel, and against Judah, and against all the nations, from the day I spoke to you, from the days of Josiah to this day.
+1 In the fourth year of Jehoiakim the son of Josiah, king of Judah, this word came to Jeremiah from the Lord, saying, 2 “Take a scroll of a book and write in it all the words that I have spoken to you against Israel and Judah and all the nations, from the day I spoke to you, from the days of Josiah to this day.
 3 It may be that the house of Judah will hear all the disaster which I intend to do to them, that they may each return from his evil way, that I may forgive their iniquity and their sin.”

-4 Then Jeremiah called Baruch the son of Neriah; and Baruch wrote from the mouth of Jeremiah all God’s words, which he had spoken to him, on a scroll of a book.
+4 Then Jeremiah called Baruch the son of Neriah, and Baruch wrote from the mouth of Jeremiah all words of the Lord, which he had spoken to him, on a scroll of a book.
 5 Jeremiah commanded Baruch, saying, “I am restricted.
 I cannot go into the house of the Lord.
-6 Therefore you go, and read from the scroll which you have written from my mouth, the words of the Lord, in the ears of the people in the house of the Lord on the fast day.
+6 Therefore you go and read from the scroll which you have written from my mouth, the words of the Lord, in the ears of the people in the house of the Lord on the fast day.
 Also you shall read them in the ears of all Judah who come out of their cities.

 8 Baruch the son of Neriah did according to all that Jeremiah the prophet commanded him, reading in the book the words of the Lord in the house of the Lord.